-Here’s an awesome recipe just in time for Summer BBQ season.
+Here’s an awesome recipe just in time for the Summer BBQ season.
 It’s stuffed Jalapeño Peppers.
-Mike Gonzalez and Lynne Wiedemann make this Mexican recipe in the Cook With Us Kitchen in beautiful Coer d’Alene, Idaho.
-We hope you enjoy this easy, authentic and tasty dish!
+Mike Gonzalez and Lynne Wiedemann make this Tex-Mex recipe in the Cook With Us Kitchen in beautiful Coer d’Alene, Idaho.
+We hope you enjoy this easy, authentic, and tasty dish!
 Enjoy.

 Stuffed Jalapeño Peppers / Jalapeño Rellenado